“I was in heaven and in misery every day”. Kevin Marsden

 Kevin: Yes.
 After a few days we started praying for His leading and guiding for things like the right place to camp, and also for help being patient, kind, helpful, and friendly on the trail.
 God really came through and we had some of the most fantastic camp spots with fine people there.
 And He gave us grace for those few peculiar people we met.
 Most of the people we came across were at their best, and we really enjoyed getting to know people and converse with folks from all over the country and world.
 Getting rooms at Muir Trail Ranch (MTR) and Red’s Meadow were an unbelievable blessing.
 This allowed us to refresh and restore.
 We also met some fantastic people there.

-David: At the beginning, we would get to the camp sites late and several of the good sites were already taken and I would get frustrated, but then we started praying every day that we would find a good camp site and I put my trust in God that He would provide us the right stop.
-And what can I say, they were answered everyday after that.
-Thank you God!!!
+David: At the beginning, we would get to the campsites late and several of the good sites were already taken and I would get frustrated, but then we started praying every day that we would find a good campsite and I put my trust in God that He would provide us the right stop.
+And what can I say, they were answered every day after that.
+Thank you, God!!!

 Kevin: 1.
 Prepare, 2.
 Prepare, 3.
 Prepare.
 Talk with someone who has done it.
 Join the JMT Facebook group.
 Research as much as you can.
-One book in particular helped me with my preparations a lot, John Muir Trail by Elizabeth Welk.
+One book, in particular, helped me with my preparations a lot, John Muir Trail by Elizabeth Welk.
 Don’t cheap-out on things like a great backpack, pad, or sleeping bag (mine was a Sea to Summit Trek, and it was a good choice).
-Learn about how to acclimate to altitude and what to do if you feel the effects.
+Learn about how to acclimate to the altitude and what to do if you feel the effects.
 Get your mental game on.

 David: 1.
 Prepare better (get the right equipment and food), 2.
 Hike with a very compatible partner, someone who hikes at the same speed as you and shares the same goal but is flexible when things change, 3.
-Do some training with weight .
+Do some training with weight.

 Me: What did you learn about yourself?
 What did you learn about your hiking partner?

-Kevin: I have less fears than I thought.
+Kevin: I have fewer fears than I thought.
 I can embrace the dirt and stink.
 As for David, I learned that he is a little type-A, and likes to be really clean, and also has a very large appetite.
 I also saw repeatedly that David is adaptable to circumstances, and that makes him of high value.